MercedEnergy/Firmware-Electronics-Engineering/README.md

 - Organized by date of delivery
 #### Projects:
 - Minor projects are to be organized by date of delivery.
-  - Documentation inside project name folder.
+  * Documentation
+    - Methodology
+    - Instructions Manual
+    - List of components
-  - Code
+  * Code
+    - Consists of all code
 - Major projects to be organized by name of project
   * Documentation
     - Methodology
     - Instructions Manual
     - List of components
   * Code
     - Consists of all code
 #### docs
 - Web Page for Software Engineering Team